Montería (hunt): Women

 Women's dress code at more formal monterías is not as explicit as men's, and thus is more variable, although neckties are generally not appropriate.
 Blouses and Tattersall shirts are worn most often, but velvet and silk ones are common too.
 Similarly, cashmere or wool v-neck jumpers can be worn, and their colours can be brighter than men's.
 Women can wear waistcoats or standard or fur gilets on top, and either tweed blazers or Austrian jankers in feminine cuts (Tebas are mostly a masculine garment).
 Coats are worn in a variety of fabrics, with fur elements being relatively common, yet technical ones are perfectly appropriate too.
 Ponchos and capes can also be observed frequently.
 Bottoms can be skirts and baggys in country fabrics, breeks, or simple corduroys or chinos, usually not too fitted; bell-bottoms being common.
 Women's footwear in monterías is similar to men's, and so it is pertinent to wear Spanish leather boots, shoes or simply ankle boots, always in leather and ideally with mountain soles.
 Wellington boots are convenient when the weather or field conditions dictate.
 Equally, hats can be worn of the same types as men's, with the distinction that they can be more feminine in style.
 As a sport, extensive make-up and elaborate jewellery are not proper.

 The overall functionality of women's outfits at these events is limited.
 Due to the traditional passive role of women in hunts as mere observers or companions of men, their clothes have evolved to be more 'flamboyant' and less practical.
 However, this is now changing, as women in Spain are increasingly more interested in the act of hunting, and it is becoming more prevalent for women to be seen at monterías as huntswomen rather than attendants.
 Withal, the formality of the female attire at higher-end monterías seems to remain largely unaltered.
-Similarly to men, women at more humble rural hunts and monterías norteñas will dismiss formality and the dress criteria will be function over form (reflective and synthetic fibres etc).
+Similar to men, women at more humble rural hunts and monterías norteñas will dismiss formality and the dress criteria will be function over form (reflective and synthetic fibres etc.).